deephaven/web-client-ui/README.md

 ## Development Environment

-We recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the [recommended workspace extensions](https://github.com/deephaven/web-client-ui/blob/main/.vscode/extensions.json).
-There are a few workspace [settings configured](https://github.com/deephaven/web-client-ui/tree/main/.vscode) with the repo.
+We recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the [recommended workspace extensions](https://github.com/deephaven/web-client-ui/blob/main/.vscode/extensions.json) which VS Code will suggest when you open the repo or when you browse the extensions panel.
+There are a few [workspace settings](https://github.com/deephaven/web-client-ui/tree/main/.vscode) configured with the repo.

 Use Chrome for debugging, install the React and Redux extensions.